Book Club

 by Vicki Mackenzie

-This is the incredible story of Tenzin Palmo, a remarkable woman who spent 12 years alone in a cave in the Himalayas.
-At the age of 20, Diane Perry, looking to fill a void in her life, entered a monastery in India, the only woman amongst hundreds of monks.
-Thirteen years later, she secluded herself in a remote cave in the Himalayas, where she stayed for twelve years.
-In her mountain retreat, she faced unimaginable hardships.
-Tenzin emerged from the cave with a determination to build a nunnery in northern India to revive the Togdenma lineage, a long-forgotten female spiritual elite.
-Read more
+This is the incredible story of Tenzin Palmo, a remarkable woman who spent 12 years alone in a cave 13,000 feet up in the Himalayas.
+At the age of 20, Diane Perry, looking to fill a void in her life, entered a monastery in India, the only woman amongst hundreds of monks, and began her battle against the prejudice that had excluded women from enlightenment for thousands of years.
+Thirteen years later, Diane Perry a.k.a.
+Tenzin Palmo secluded herself in a remote cave 13,000 feet up in the Himalayas, where she stayed for twelve years.
+In her mountain retreat, she face unimaginable cold, wild animals, floods, snow and rockfalls, grew her own food and slept in a traditional wooden meditation box, three feet square.
+She never lay down.
+Tenzin emerged from the cave with a determination to build a nunnery in northern India to revive the Togdenma lineage, a long–forgotten female spiritual elite.
+She has traveled around the world to find support for her cause, meeting with spiritual leaders from the Pope to Desmond Tutu.

 May 27th, 2022 19:00 (CET) 'The Book of Joy: Lasting Happiness in a Changing World'